Matt-A-Bennett/Matt-A-Bennett.github.io/colour_switching_terminal/colour_switching_terminal.md

 <div style="text-align: justify">
 <p>I always have one of my monitors taken up with Vim and/or Tmux as I work,
 and have up until now used dark themes.
-Here I implement a way to toggle between a light to dark colour scheme for both Vim and Tmux in one go with a simple shortcut (entered into either Vim or Tmux).</p>
+Here I implement a way to toggle between a light and dark colour scheme for both Vim and Tmux in one go with a simple shortcut (entered into either Vim or Tmux).</p>

 <p>In my case I can do either:</p>